 Craigleith Road, Edinburgh

-Project OverviewThis investment project - which is due to start in late June 2021 (currently awaiting planning approval) - will help reduce the risk of flooding in the lower area of Craigleith Road in Edinburgh.
-It will increase the capactiy of the sewer network to help better protect properties and streets from sewer flooding at time of heavy rainfall.
+Project OverviewThis investment project will increase the capacity of the sewer network to help better protect properties and streets from sewer flooding at time of heavy rainfall.

 At a Glance